🎯 TARGET: Benchmarking Table Retrieval for Generative Tasks

 Abstract

-The data landscape is rich with structured data, often of high value to organizations, that drive important applications in data analysis and machine learning.
-Recent progress in representation learning and generative models for such data has led to the development of natural language interfaces to structured data, including those that leverage text-to-SQL.
-Contextualizing interactions, including conversational and agentic elements, in structured data through retrieval-augmented generation can provide substantial benefits in the form of freshness, accuracy, and comprehensiveness of answers.
-The key question, however, is: how do we retrieve the right table(s) for the analytical query or task at hand?
-To investigate this question, we introduce TARGET: a benchmark for evaluating TAble Retrieval for GEnerative Tasks.
-We use TARGET to analyze the retrieval performance of dif ferent retrievers in isolation, as well as their impact on downstream generators for question answering, fact verification, and text-to-SQL.
-We find that out-of-the-box embedding-based retrievers far outperform a BM25 baseline which appears less effective than it is for retrieval over unstructured text.
-We also surface the sensitiv ity of retrievers across various metadata (e.g., missing table titles), and illustrate a stark variation of retrieval performance across datasets and tasks.
-TARGET is developed for easy reuse and extension to advance research on retrieval methods and pipelines for relational data through fine-grained, comprehensive, and consistent evaluation.
+The data landscape is rich with structured data, often of high value to organizations, driving important applications in data analysis and machine learning.
+Recent progress in representation learning and generative models for such data has led to the development of natural language interfaces to structured data, including those leveraging text-to-SQL.
+Contextualizing interactions, either through conversational interfaces or agentic components, in structured data through retrieval-augmented generation can provide substantial benefits in the form of freshness, accuracy, and comprehensiveness of answers.
+The key question is: how do we retrieve the right table(s) for the analytical query or task at hand?
+To this end, we introduce TARGET: a benchmark for evaluating TAble Retrieval for GEnerative Tasks.
+With TARGET we analyze the retrieval performance of different retrievers in isolation, as well as their impact on downstream tasks.
+We find that dense embedding-based retrievers far outperform a BM25 baseline which is less effective than it is for retrieval over unstructured text.
+We also surface the sensitivity of retrievers across various metadata (e.g., missing table titles), and demonstrate a stark variation of retrieval performance across datasets and tasks.

 Retrieval